AI-DreamTeam/ai-dreamteam.github.io/_posts/2017-06-26-PrologFamily.markdown

 ### Our Conclusions:

-- **Felipe**: I found Prolog to be an interestning method of programming.
+- **Felipe**: I found Prolog to be an interesting method of programming.
 In this case we used it to make something very simple, but i can see how you can make something advanced with just some simple rules.
-I can't wait to dive deeper into AI
+I can't wait to dive deeper into AI.
+- **Adrian**: Prolog turned out to be more intuitive the more we used it.
+It actually felt kind of natural to a point defining the relationships, and seeing how easily we can ask Prolog to see if some conclusions can be inferred from the data and relations we defined.
+- **Kevin**: I really didn't love using Prolog.
+The bright side was that I felt this was a good excercise in remembering my first first-order logic class, and applying it to a real case scenario.